 are all recognized medical conditions that create possible mouth alcohol situations.
 This is because these conditions produce a flow of acid that travels from the stomach into the mouth.

-When this occurs just prior to or during a DUI breath test, the alcohol that travels from your stomach to your mouth disguises the deep lung air that the breath testing instrument is intended to measure.
-As a result, GERD, acid reflux, and/or heartburn can cause a falsely high BAC on a California DUI breath test.
+When this occurs just prior to or during a DUI breath test, the alcohol that travels from your stomach to your mouth disguises the deep lung air that the breath testing instrument is intended to measure.4

-Self-imposed conditions such as Atkins-style diets and medical conditions such as diabetes and hypoglycemia are actually capable of self-producing isopropyl alcohol.
-This is because bodies that are deprived of carbohydrates turn to stored fat for energy.
-This process produces ketones.
-Ketones, when eliminated from the body through breath and urine, convert into isopropyl alcohol--which DUI breath tesitng machines can mistake for ethyl alcohol (the type we drink).5
+Bodies that are deprived of carbohydrates turn to stored fat for energy.
+This process produces ketones, When eliminated from the body through breath and urine, ketones convert into isopropyl alcohol--which DUI breath tesitng machines can mistake for ethyl alcohol (the type we drink).5

 - improper storage of your blood sample, and

 Depending on the circumstances surrounding the collection and storage of your DUI blood test, your California DUI defense lawyer may be able to have your BAC results excluded from evidence.
-If your BAC is suppressed, your charge under Vehicle Code 23152b driving with a BAC of at least 0.08% must be dismissed.
+In many cases this can lead to the dismissal of your DUI charges.

 Title 17 of the California Code of Regulations sets forth the requirements for